FalcoGoals/Falco/README.md

-Falco
+# Falco

-Fly over a sea of goals
+## Fly over a sea of goals

+Falco is a goal management iPad application.

 We use cocoapods to manage all the dependecies.
 To install the dependecies locally,

 `sudo gem install cocoapods`